 Playing the Charades ESL Game in the classroom is a fun way to get your class using vocabulary and forming sentences.
 Get the students thinking “outside of the box” with a classic, interactive, and dynamic game of Charades.

 Charades ESL Game Preparation:

-To prepare for the game, you may want to collect a few words that are loosely related to the topics that you are currently covering in your class’s textbook.
+To prepare for the game, you may want to collect a few words that are loosely related to the topics that you are currently covering in your curriculum.

 Create a word list and print it out so you can refer to it directly in class if you want.

 Charades ESL Game Guidelines:

 To start off the activity, start the class with a demonstration of how to play the game.
 The purpose of Charades is to elicit a correct answer of a word, phrase, person’s name, movie character or the title of a movie (etc.) without saying anything.
 A person stands up in front of the class and can only use actions and movement to elicit the answer.

 Next, you could explain the rules to class beforehand or jump straight in with the demonstration without much of an in-depth explanation.

 Think of a simple word for the first example to show the class.
 A simple one to start off with would be the word “tree.”